dustinspecker/generator-ng-poly/README.md

 });
 ```
-**The directive's template (HTML or Jade) is converted to a temporary module automatically for testing.**
+**The directive's template (HAML, HTML, or Jade) is converted to a temporary module automatically for testing.**

 ### Factory
 Generates a factory and its test.